 Here is a list of places in the Charlotte area carrying Cool Wave pansies this fall: Rountree Plantation Garden Center, Kings Greenhouse, McAllisters Greenhouses, Home Depot and Lowe’s Home Improvement.

 The evening was, overall, so much fun.
-Connecting with gals in the blogging world in Charlotte is always a treat, and meeting ladies whom I’ve long-time followed on Instagram was also really special.
+Connecting with gals in the blogging world is always a treat.
+Also, meeting ladies whom I’ve long-time followed on Instagram was also really special.
 A huge thank you to Wave Gardening for such a fun night!
 Hosting was a real treat!

 This post is in partnership with Cool Wave Pansies however, all opinions are my own.